rasbt/protein-recognition-index/README.md

 ![](docs/sources/images/pri-eq.png)

 Here, &mu; (mean) and &sigma; (standard deviation) were derived from the 136 PRI-lig and PRI-prot scores computed from the 136 non-homologous complexes.
-Hence, the range of the PRI score is [-2, 2], where higher scores are better.